Alastair Clarkson: Hawthorn Football Club senior coach (2005–2021)

-North Melbourne Football Club senior coach (2023-present)
+North Melbourne Football Club senior coach (2023–2026)

 After David Noble was sacked as senior coach of North Melbourne and caretaker senior coach Leigh Adams took over for the remaining matches of the 2022 season, on 19 August 2022, it was announced that Clarkson would become senior coach of North Melbourne on a five-year contract, starting from the 2023 season.
 The appointment was described as a "homecoming" for him due to his playing career starting at the club.

 In May 2023, just before the start of Round 10, Clarkson announced that he would step away from his role as North Melbourne senior coach indefinitely, citing mental health as a result of the investigation into alleged historical racism during his time at Hawthorn.
 He would have coached his 400th game that weekend against the Sydney Swans.
 Assistant coach Brett Ratten, who had been caretaker senior coach at two previous clubs, was announced as Clarkson's caretaker.
 Clarkson resumed his role as senior coach of North Melbourne in Round 21, 2023 against Melbourne.

+Clarkson was sacked as senior coach of the North Melbourne Football Club in September 2026 at the end of the 2026 AFL season after North Melbourne failed to qualify for finals.

 Clarkson proteges

 Luke Beveridge, Damien Hardwick, Adam Simpson and Chris Fagan all served as assistant coaches to Alastair Clarkson before going on to become premiership-winning head coaches.

 A number of Clarkson's assistants have gone on to coach at senior level in the AFL.
-Notably, Clarkson and his proteges have collectively appeared in 11 out of 12 AFL Grand Finals and won 10 out of 12 AFL premierships since 2013.
+Notably, Clarkson and his proteges have collectively appeared in 13 out of 14 AFL Grand Finals and won 12 out of 14 AFL premierships since 2012.